quacksouls/bitburner/08/intelligence/program/README.md

 1. Open a web browser and go to the URL:
    `https://danielyxie.github.io/bitburner/`
 1. Import a save file.
-1. Execute the command:
+1. Execute the command
-   `run intelligence/program.js [programName]`
+   `run intelligence/program.js [programName]`.
    Substitute `[programName]` for the name of the program to create, e.g.
    `AutoLink.exe`.
 1. Wait for the creation process to complete.
 Upon completion, the script